Yordan Alvarez Player Props: Astros vs. Tigers

 Yordan Alvarez At The Plate (2022)

-- Among the qualified batters in MLB action last season, he ranked seventh in batting average, second in on-base percentage, and second in slugging.
+- Among qualifying batters in MLB action last season, his batting average ranked seventh, his on-base percentage ranked second, and he was second in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.